arachne-framework/architecture/adr-015-data-abstraction-model.md

 Adapters must specify a list of what operations they support.
 Modules should validate this list at runtime, to ensure the adapter works with the operations that they require.

+In addition to specifying whether an operation is supported or not, adapters must specify whether they support the operation idempotently and/or transactionally.

 ## Status

 PROPOSED